 Recognize that, at some point, the construction will become intrusive and bothersome.
 They will work with the community to anticipate these issues; work with the construction teams to minimize potential problems whenever possible; and to aid in any way the construction schedule so that local residents can get on with their lives

 Know that protecting a community’s quality of life during construction requires information, dialogue, and accountability.
 That means the Ambassador’s role includes acting as a personal ombudsman for those who live along the right of way, making themselves available during the entire tenure of this project whether it is by phone, email or in person

 There is little question that LIRR Expansion Project construction will create inconvenience, but the Ambassadors will do everything possible to answer questions quickly and fully, and to keep residents informed on what to expect and when.

 Every Ambassador lives on Long Island, too.
 We get it.

-We understand that a construction project of this size may be challenging at times, but it is our responsibility to communicate with you throughout this project so that you may be informed and have your questions answered as promptly and completely as possible.
-Thank you for your patience and understanding.
-We look forward to serving you and getting to know your community.
+We understand that a construction project of this size may be challenging at times, and it is our responsibility to communicate with you throughout this project so that you may be informed and have your questions answered as promptly and completely as possible.
+We look forward to serving you and being a part of your community.